-The resort transport and car parking operations were ceased after 12th July at the conclusion of the Victorian School Holidays.
-Freight delivery management remained operational throughout winter, supporting the local population.
-All freight services are delivered free of charge to all businesses and commercial lodges, removing many vehicles from the village roads and contributing to an improved village amenity.
+Despite COVIDSafe Settings, the resort transport and car parking remained in operation in some capacity throughout the season, with adjustments to meet changes in demand.
+Freight delivery management remained operational throughout winter supporting the local population.
+All freight services are delivered free of charge to all business and commercial lodges, removing many vehicles from the village roads and contributing to an improved village amenity.

-Car parking services focussed on management of controlled resort access to ensure the COVID-19 safety requirements for external visitation were being followed correctly.
+Car parking services also focused on management of controlled resort access to ensure the COVID-19 safety requirements for external visitation were being followed correctly.